shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

-The `populate` function is responsible to load all blog entries into ES for the provided shop.
+The `populate` function is responsible for loading all blog entries into ES for the provided shop.
-Since the shop indexer don't know how to iterate the `DataIndexer` rows, the iteration has to be inside the `populate` function.
+Since the shop indexer doesn't know how to iterate the `DataIndexer` rows, the iteration has to be inside the `populate` function.
 A progress can be displayed using the provided `ProgressHelperInterface`.
-First at all, the function selects all blog ids for the provided shop and provide them into an own `index` function.
-To separate data indexing and data loading the `BlogIndexer` loads blog data using his own `BlogProvider`.
+First, the function selects all blog ids for the provided shop and passes them into the `index` function.
+To separate data indexing and data loading, the `BlogIndexer` loads blog data using his own `BlogProvider`.

 ```php
 $blog = $this->provider->get($ids);
 ```

-ES allows to execute multiple tasks, delete, update, insert inside a single request using the `bulk` API, [Bulk-API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) which expects the following parameters:
+ES allows executing multiple task types, such as delete, update and insert, inside a single request, using the [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html), which expects the following parameters:
 - index (name of the ES index)
 - type  (mapping type, `blog` in this case)
 - body  (documents to index)

-To index a document using the bulk api it is required to send two array elements:
+To index a document using the bulk API, two array elements must be sent:

 ```php
 $this->client->bulk([
     'index' => $index->getName(),